-- 1. Bond Counsel Attorneys retained by the issuer/obligated person to give an expert and objective legal opinion with respect to the authorization, validity and enforceability of bonds and other subjects, particularly the federal and state tax income treatment of interest on the bonds - 2.
-Credit Enhancer Bond insurer, commercial bank or other financial institution issuing an insurance policy or a supporting letter of credit in order to improve an issue's credit rating; distinguish from a liquidity facility which is a letter of credit, standby purchase agreement or other arrangement used to provide liquidity to purchase securities, commonly in the case of variable rate demand obligations that have been tendered to the issuer or remarking agent but cannot be immediately remarketed - 3.
+- 1. Bond Counsel Attorneys retained by the issuer/obligated person to give an expert and objective legal opinion with respect to the validity of bonds and other subjects, particularly the federal tax income treatment of interest on the bonds - 2.
+Credit Enhancer Bond insurer, commercial bank, or other financial institution issuing an insurance policy or a supporting letter of credit in order to improve an issue's credit rating; distinguish from a liquidity facility which is a letter of credit, standby purchase agreement or other arrangement used to provide liquidity to purchase securities, commonly in the case of variable rate demand obligations that have been tendered to the issuer or remarking agent but cannot be immediately remarketed - 3.
 Credit Enhancer's Counsel Attorneys representing the credit enhancer - 4.
-Disclosure Counsel Attorneys representing the issuer/obligated person serving as the principal drafters of an issuer's/obligated person's disclosure document; may provide 10b5 opinion to issuer/obligated person, credit enhancer, and underwriters - 5.
-Issuer A state, political subdivision, agency, authority of the state or the United States or an agency or instrumentality of the United States that borrows money through the sale of bonds or notes - 6.
-Issuer's Counsel Attorneys representing the issuer that may provide an opinion on the creation and legal status of the issuer and its officials and any material litigation related to the issuer and its finances
+Disclosure Counsel Attorneys serving as the principal drafters of an issuer's disclosure document; may provide 10b5 opinion to issuer and underwriters - 5.
+Issuer A state, political subdivision, agency, authority or the United States or an agency or instrumentality of the United States that borrows money through the sale of bonds or notes - 6.
+Issuer's Counsel Attorneys representing the issuer

-- 7. Municipal Advisor Person who advises an issuer/borrower (obligated person) on financial matters pertinent to an issue, such as structure, timing, marketing, fairness of pricing, terms, credit enhancement, and bond ratings; municipal advisor may also be designated as an independent registered municipal advisor (IRMA), which designation permits an underwriter to provide advice to an issuer or obligated person with respect to municipal financial products or the issuance of municipal securities without being deemed to be a municipal advisor - 8.
-Obligated Person A person legally committed to support payment of all or a part of an issue of municipal securities, other than certain unrelated providers of credit enhancement.
-Obligated persons are generally borrowers who are participants in a conduit bond financing. - 9.
-Underwriter Broker, dealer or bank dealer which purchases a new issue of municipal securities for resale; may also include syndicate or selling group members - 10.
+- 7. Municipal Advisor Person who advises an issuer/borrower (obligated person) on financial matters pertinent to an issue, such as structure, timing, marketing, fairness of pricing, terms, and bond ratings; municipal advisor may also be designated as an independent registered municipal advisor (IRMA), which designation permits an underwriter to provide advice to an issuer or obligated person with respect to municipal financial products or the issuance of municipal securities without being deemed to be a municipal advisor - 8.
+Obligated Person A person legally committed to support payment of all or a part of an issue of municipal securities, other than certain unrelated providers of credit enhancement - 9.
+Underwriter Broker, dealer or bank dealer which purchases a new issue of municipal securities for resale - 10.
 Obligated Person/Borrower's Counsel Attorneys representing the borrower or obligated person - 11.
 Paying Agent/Registrar Entity responsible for transmitting payments to bondholders and maintaining records of the registered owners of the bonds - 12.
-Rating Agency Organization which provides publicly available ratings of the credit qualities of securities.
-The most commonly known rating agencies are Standard & Poor's, Moody's, Fitch, and Kroll. - 13.
-Trustee Financial institution which acts in a fiduciary capacity for the benefit of bondholders in enforcing the terms of the bonds, which are generally set forth in a Trust Indenture; also frequently acts in a fiduciary capacity in managing bond proceeds - 14.
+Rating Agency Organization which provides publicly available ratings of the credit qualities of securities - 13.
+Trustee Financial institution which acts in a fiduciary capacity for the benefit of bondholders in enforcing the terms of the bonds - 14.
 Trustee's Counsel Attorneys representing the trustee - 15.
+Underwriter Broker, dealer or bank dealer which purchases a new issue of municipal securities for resale - 16.
 Underwriter's Counsel Attorneys representing the underwriter in connection with the purchase of a new issue of municipal securities